adnalp/catch-fish/README.md

-# catch_fish
+# Catch The Fish by Adnan
-In-browser game "Catch The Fish" - Schnapp' dir den Fisch DE by Adnan
+In-browser game "Catch The Fish" - (German) Schnapp' dir den Fisch by Adnan